kodeutility/python-complete-course/README.md

 # python-complete-course
-Notes for Python from DuragSoft
+Notes for Python from DurgaSoft